linaGirl/request-rate-limiter/README.md

 ### Execute requests

+You may either use the built in [request module by mikael](https://www.npmjs.com/package/request) or use your own request implementation.

+#### API Using the request module

-This module relies on the [request module by mikael](https://www.npmjs.com/package/request).
-The configuration passed to the «request» method gets passed directly to that module.
+The configuration passed to the «request» method gets passed directly to the [request module by mikael](https://www.npmjs.com/package/request).
 The response body, if present, is not returned as separate variable, it is instead available as the «body» property of the response object.

 Execute a request using callbacks